-Creative High-Impact Ventures: Entrepreneurs Who Changed The World
+Entrepreneurial Leadership in Creative Industries (formerly Creative High-Impact Ventures: Entrepreneurs Who Changed the World)

 Course Number 1636